 About Dilemmas

-A broad process for the transformation of society and revolutionary change in the face of the urgency to overcome capitalism and to build socialism.
+A broad process for the transformation of society and revolutionary change amid the urgent need to overcome capitalism and to build socialism.
 Together, we renew our hope in people’s organizations, justice, solidarity, and equality.

-What are the central problems facing humanity today?
+What are the central challenges facing humanity today?
 What are the major crises of capitalism?
 What role does U.S. imperialism play in social, political, economic, and cultural conflicts across the world?

-These are the key questions that have faced activists, organizations and intellectuals of the left across the globe who over the past couple of centuries have sought to decipher, explain, and critique the ever developing system of capitalism.
+These are the key questions that global activists, organizations and intellectuals of the left have grappled with for centuries, as they seek to decipher, explain, and critique the ever-developing system of capitalism.
 However, merely exposing and denouncing capitalism and imperialism is not enough.
 We must ask, and answer, other questions, such as: How do we overcome capitalism?
 What does a post-capitalist future look like?

-Dilemmas of Humanity is a space to address these questions, a space for debates and the elaboration of real proposals for the construction of socialism—the only possible and feasible way to guarantee a future for the peoples of the world.
-As this process is focused on mass struggles and concrete initiatives for the construction of socialism, we as the International Peoples’ Assembly (IPA) are uniting militants, activists, intellectuals, artists, and diverse sectors of our societies to collectively build the answers and actions that we need and want so much.
+Dilemmas of Humanity is a space to address these questions, a space for debate and development of concrete proposals for constructing socialism—the only possible and feasible path to guaranteeing a future for the peoples of the world.
+As this process focuses on mass struggles and concrete initiatives for constructing socialism, we as the International Peoples’ Assembly (IPA) are uniting militants, activists, intellectuals, artists, and diverse sectors of our societies to collectively forge the answers and actions that we need and want so much.

 What are some of the major challenges that we must confront politically, organizationally, culturally, socially and economically to overcome capitalism?
 What experiences and projects are being developed to overcome capitalism and build socialism?
-What are some of the major lessons we have learned regarding the process of building socialism?
-These are some of the questions that guide us in this process of local, national, regional and international debates, cultural production and conferences.
+What major lessons have we learned regarding the process of building socialism?
+These are some of the questions that guide us in this process of local, national, regional and international debate, cultural production and conferences.

-The III International Dilemmas of Humanity Conference took place from October 14 to 18, 2023, in Johannesburg, South Africa.
-Over the course of five days, political leaders, activists and intellectuals from around the world met to deepen the debates on these key questions and build consensus that led to a common platform for reflection and action.
-The main debates were streamed online so that progressive people around the world could engage in this crucial process.
-Regional and continental conferences also took place in preparation for the international conference to address these broad questions on a local level and inform the international conference.
+In October 2023, in Johannesburg, South Africa, the III International Dilemmas of Humanity Conference was held.
+Over the course of four days, delegates from around the world gathered to deepen the discussion on these key questions and build consensus, culminating in a common platform for reflection and action.
+The main debates were streamed online so that global progressives could engage in this crucial process.
+Regional conferences also took place in preparation for the international conference, addressing these broad questions at the local level and informing the international conference discussions.

 History